alexciru/mlops-finalProject/reports/README.md

 >
 > Answer:

 We managed to deploy the model in the GCP cloud.
-However, first, we trained the model locally and afterwards saved it and loaded it for the predictions, that were run locally.
+However, first, we trained the model locally and afterward saved it and loaded it for the predictions, that were run locally.
 Once this was completed we moved to set up the model in the cloud.
 The workflow of the model deployment in the cloud can be described as follows: whenever a team member successfully pushes and merges code with the main branch in the GitHub repository a docker file is automatically created in the GCP cloud.
 Then with the latest docker image, we are training the model in the cloud using Vertex AI.
-Once the training has finished the .pck file is created and we deploy this model in the cloud and use it for future projections.
+Once the training has finished the weights.pt file is saved in the google cloud bucket.
+Then the image of the PyTorch Server  is created and we deploy this model in the cloud and use it for future projections.

 ### Question 23